Skip to main content

 Bariis Iskukaris

-National dish of Somalia - fragrant spiced rice similar to biryani combining basmati rice with protein (chicken, goat, lamb, or beef), tomatoes, onions, and Somali spice blend including cloves, cumin, cardamom, cinnamon.
-Often served at family gatherings and festive occasions.
-Reflects Arab, Indian, and Persian culinary influences.
+Somalia's national dish: a spiced rice in the biryani family, basmati cooked with chicken, goat, lamb or beef, tomatoes, onions, and a Somali spice blend of cloves, cumin, cardamom and cinnamon.
+It is the centerpiece at family gatherings and celebrations, and it carries clear Arab, Indian and Persian influences.

 Canjeero (Laxoox)